matthigg/test/README.md

   > git log
   > git log --oneline -5 (easier to read, enter any number of lines, I just chose 5)

-- No we'll push your new branch with your new changes to the remote repo.
+- Now we'll push your new branch with your new changes to the remote repo.
 Unless your repo is private these changes are visible to anyone.

   > git push -u origin test-branch